Book a Site Survey

 - Black-building simulation, Supply isolation or Emergency Situation Simulation.

 Historically, the industry standard for ‘servicing’ Standby equipment is to complete what is classified as one ‘Major’ and one ‘Minor’ a year.
 The issues with this are that Standby Systems and Critical Power Systems must always remain available.
 It must maintain certain set points and levels of readiness to support outages and loss of supply events.

 Inspecting and hardly completing any relevant Generator Servicing tasks twice annually is simply not enough.
 Older systems may fail and go undetected, whereas newer systems will alarm and highlight faults much sooner.
 As industry specialists, we see this poor servicing approach too often.
 In this case, clients are looking at replacements because of a poor maintenance regime.
 Failed chargers, batteries, glycol levels, generator issues are avoidable by employing competent specialists and delivering the correct levels of maintenance.

 Pleavin Power takes a very disruptive approach and offers a Maintenance Service that is very detailed.
-We will assess your systems prior to offering support and identify areas of concern.
+With our regular servicing, we ensure that we assess your systems before offering support and identify areas of concern.
 In addition to that, highlight any existing issues, and provide suggestions for improvements.